Research Grants

 SECEC Research Grants

-SECEC offers two research grants that are intended to promote and support either basic or clinical research related to shoulder and elbow pathologies.
 The primary purpose of these grants is to foster projects that provide useful information and/or develop and provide methodological tools for the benefit of our society.
+The obtained knowledge will be at free disposal for SECEC members.

 The recipient of the grant will be asked to produce a progress report to the Research & Development Committee, due one month prior to the SECEC or ICSES meeting.
-When an oral and/or written publication results from the supported research, acknowledgment using a SECEC logo or text is required.

 • 17th SECEC Research Grant 2023